NairVish/the-destroyers-destiny/readme.txt

 Changes from Project 1:
     * NEW: Game now keeps track of dates based on a fictional calendar.
     * NEW: Game now determines the weather for each day, including temperature and condition (based on the current season).
     * NEW: The player can now traverse his/her home city, allowing them to visit certain locations.
+Accordingly, the shops have been moved into this mechanic.
     * NEW: The player can now perform a power attack once per battle which deals 25% more damage.
     * NEW: Added a few mini-games: roulette, battle arena, and battle practice area.
     * NEW: Colored text now printed in certain situations.